Su-sid/30-Days-Of-JavaScript/17_Day_Web_storages/17_day_web_storages.md

 - _localStorage.clear()_ - to remove everything in the local storage
 - _localStorage.setItem()_ - to storage data in the localStorage.
 It takes a key and a value parameters.
 - _localStorage.getItem()_ - to display data stored in the localStorage.
 It takes a key as a parameter.
-- _localStorage.removeItem()_ - to remove stored item form a localStorage.
+- _localStorage.removeItem()_ - to remove stored item from a localStorage.
 It takes key as a parameter.
 - _localStorage.key()_ - to display a data stored in a localStorage.
 It takes index as a parameter.

 ![local_storage](../images/local_storage.png)